tanvirahmedme/tanvirahmedme.github.io/_projects/1_project.md

 ## Enclosure: rugged, weatherproof, animal-friendly

-The electronics live in a custom clamshell enclosure I designed for field durability — a gasket-sealed, impact-resistant housing with integrated belt loops, a latch-and-hinge system, and internal ribbing tuned for 3D printing.
+The electronics live in a custom clamshell enclosure I designed for field durability: a gasket-sealed, impact-resistant housing with integrated belt loops, a latch-and-hinge system, and internal ribbing tuned for 3D printing.
 It was printed in PLA with dissolvable PVA supports on an Ultimaker S5 Pro.